Exhilarating hiking through ‘Europe’s Grand Canyon’

 Distance: 14 km | Ascent: 900 m | Descent: 800 m | 6 hrs approx.

 Today you embark on a must-see hike through the cliffs of the Grand Canyon du Verdon.
 Le sentier Blanc-Martel is probably the most famous hiking route in the Verdon.
 It is named after Edouard Alfred Martel, who was the first to explore the gorge in 1905.
 You descend into the Gorges and follow the course of the river to the Point Sublime.
 Along the way you will encounter the Brèche Imbert, a series of metal staircases with a total of 252 steps that facilitate the steep descent of this difficult part of the trail (not suitable for people who are prone to vertigo).
-You will also go through the tunnels of Trescaire and Baou (torch or headlamp and warm jacket required), before finally ascending to the end point of the walk near the Chalet de la Maline.
+You will also go through the tunnels of Trescaire and Baou (torch or headlamp and warm jacket required), as well as walkways and stairs.
 It is a long and quite challenging day, but superb and unforgettable experience!

 Overnight: Point Sublime (dinner included).*